Fide2023/helpdesk/README.md

 - service mail
 - user
 - password
+-
+In config/auth0.json you have to configure the settings for the login functions to work:

+- secret (64 character long random string)
+- clientID
+- issuerBaseURl

 Before you can install any packages you have to initiate the `package.json`:
 Do this by going to the project folder and typing `npm init` in the terminal.